This glossary covers machine learning concepts that all data professionals and business professionals need to understand.

 Decision automation: The deployment of a predictive model to drive a series of operational decisions automatically.

 Decision support: The deployment of a predictive model to inform operational decisions made by a person.
 In their decision-making process, the person informally integrates or considers the model’s predictive scores in whatever ad hoc manner they see fit.
+Also known as human-in-the-loop.

 Offline deployment: Scoring a batch job for which speed is not a great concern.
 For example, when selecting which customer to include for a direct marketing campaign, the computer can take more time, relatively speaking.
 Milliseconds are usually not a concern.